Politics of Massachusetts

 The Commonwealth of Massachusetts is often categorized politically as progressive and liberal.
-All of the state’s U.S. representatives and senators are Democrats.
-Democrats also form the large majority of the state’s legislature, though the state has a history of electing Republican governors.
-As with most states, the two main political parties are the Democratic Party and the Republican Party.
+All of the state's U.S. representatives and senators are Democrats.
+Democrats also form the large majority of the state's legislature, though the state has a history of electing Republican governors.
+As with the rest of the states, the two main political parties are the Democratic Party and the Republican Party.

 History

 Antebellum

 In the early 19th century, Boston was a center of the socially progressive movements in antebellum New England.
 The abolitionist, women's rights, and temperance movements all originated in New England, and Boston became a stronghold of such movements.
 Boston also flourished culturally with the works of Ralph Waldo Emerson and Nathaniel Hawthorne becoming popular.
 The belief in social progress was strongly influenced by the Second Great Awakening sweeping the Northern United States at the time, and Boston gained a reputation for radical politics.
 During the Civil War, the Radical Republicans had strong support from Massachusetts.
 Tension, however, existed between more moderate and conservative Bostonians and the abolitionists.
 Abolitionist William Lloyd Garrison was almost killed by a mob when his office was raided in 1837.

 The state was politically dominated by Federalists from the late 1790s until the late 1820s, a longer period than in other states.
 Massachusetts voted for the Federalist presidential candidate in 1808, 1812, and 1816.
 From then until the 1850s, it was dominated by the Whig Party, which presented a socially liberal but pro-business agenda, against a fractured Democratic Party and occasional single-issue third parties.
 In 1850, the Democrats made common cause with the abolitionist Free Soil Party to gain control of both the governor's seat and the state legislature for the first time.
 This coalition did not last, and the existing party structures were effectively wiped out by the 1853 landslide victory of the Know Nothing movement, which enacted major reform legislation during its three years in power.
 The Republican Party was organized in 1854, and came to power in 1857.
 It would dominate the state's politics until the 1930s, first as the reform party opposed to slavery, then as a pro-business, generally anti-labor and temperance-oriented party.
 The reorganized Democratic Party remained largely ineffective during this time, typically gaining power only when the Republicans overreached on issues such as temperance.